 Top tip: Choose a track with bush or forest, rather than open air, as you will be sheltered from inclement weather.
 Uphill tracks will also keep you much warmer.

-Bonus tip: Pack an extra set of clothes for yourself as when that cold sweat dries, you will be freezing.
-A thermos with a hot drink or soup is also clever if you have a long drive home.
+Bonus tip: Pack an extra set of clothing for yourself as well, because when that cold sweat dries, you'll get cold!
+A thermos with a hot drink or soup is also so lovely to finish on, especially if you have a long drive home.

 2. Biking with a Tow Trailer.

-One of the things that I really miss doing, is cycling.
-But, with young kids that aren’t quite fast enough to bike with us yet, the next best option is using a tow trailer.
+One of the things that I really miss doing is cycling.
+But, with young kids that aren’t quite fast enough to bike with me yet, the next best option is to use a tow trailer.
 The reason I love a tow trailer in the winter is that they can protect your kids from the weather.
-They hate the wind, and combine that with cold temperatures...it can mean an unpleasant experience for the kids.
-So rug them up, pop them in a tow trailer, add in some toys, books or music to keep them entertained, and off you go.
+They hate wind, and combine that with cold temperatures...it can mean an unpleasant experience for everyone!
+So rug them up, pop them in a tow trailer, add some toys, books or music to keep them entertained, and off you go!
 If you don’t want to buy one, ask around as you’ll be surprised who has one in their garage.